google/zetasql/docs/one-pager.md

 To work around this, wrap the path using <code>UNNEST</code>, or use the fully-qualified path.</p>

+<p class="note">Note: If a path has more than one name, and it matches a field
+name, it is interpreted as a field name.
+To force the path to be interpreted as a table name, wrap the path using <code>`</code>. </p>

 ##### UNNEST

 The `UNNEST` operator takes an `ARRAY` and returns a